Coaching for the “Low Power Network”

 D’Atri was impressed by the new options: “We were building sensor networks before the “cool” term IoT was coined.
 The devices used to be much bigger – most people will be familiar with the air quality measuring stations alongside motorways.
 Some of them are the size of fridges!
 Today’s sensors are smaller; comparable devices could fit into the palm of your hand.”
 Thanks to new wireless technologies such as LoRaWAN, battery-powered devices also have a long period of autonomy, he continues, going on to mention that wireless networking also offers direct financial benefits: “The most expensive part is wiring up a sensor.
 Today, we can take measurements much more cheaply and simply and branch out into applications for which existing systems were too expensive or too difficult to realise.”

-The top floor of the Swisscom shop at the Stauffacher junction in Zurich (Badenerstrasse 18) is dedicated entirely to the Low Power Network.
+The LPN Experience Center at the Swisscom office in Müllerstrasse 16 in Zurich is dedicated entirely to the Low Power Network.
 SME and enterprise business customers can register for a guided tour.
 Interesting live demos and insights into many fascinating potential applications await.
 Interested?
 Contact Roger Kaspar.

 More on the topic